lip6/coriolis/documentation/UsersGuide/ViewerTools.rst

    that quantity is substracted from the edge capacities (global routing) to give a sense of the cluttering inside the GCells.
 #. ``katana.vTrackReservedLocal``, same as above.
-#. ``etesian.spaceMargin``, increase the free area of the overall design so the
+#. ``etesian.spaceMargin``, increases the free area of the overall design so the
    routing density decrease.

-The idea is to increase the horizontal and vertical local track reservation until the detailed router succeed.
-But in doing so we make the task of the global router more and more difficult as the capacity of the edges decrease, and at some point it will fail too.
+The idea is to increase the horizontal and vertical local track reservation until the detailed router succeeds.
+But in doing so we make the task of the global router more and more difficult as the capacity of the edges decreases, and at some point it will fail too.
 So this is a balance.

 Routing a design is done in four ordered steps: